sei-jed-10/W02D04-Jquery/README.md

 AJAX<br>

 ## Why jQuery?
-There are lots of other JavaScript libraries out there, but jQuery is probably the most popular, and also the most extendable.
+There are lots of other JavaScript libraries out there, but jQuery is probably the most popular, and also the most extendable. <br>

+jQuery greatly simplifies JavaScript programming. <br>

+jQuery is easy to learn. <br>

-Many of the biggest companies on the Web use jQuery, such as:
+Many of the biggest companies on the Web use jQuery, such as: <br>

 Google <br>
 Microsoft <br>